-On an annualized basis, the Academy's 2019 Compensation and Benefits Survey of the Dietetics Profession shows an RDN's median full-time salary in 2019 equated to \$68,600 per year - an 8 percent increase since the Academy's most recent survey in 2017.
-For NDTRs, the annualized 2019 salary was \$45,800 - up 9 percent since 2017.
-The two-year inflation rate over that time, as measured by the Consumer Price Index, was 4.69 percent.
+On an annualized basis, the Academy's 2021 Compensation and Benefits Survey of the Dietetics Profession shows an RDN's median full-time salary as of January 1, 2021 equated to \$70,000 per year - a 2 percent increase since the Academy's most recent survey in 2019.
+The US Bureau of Labor Statistics (BLS) estimates an annual salary of \$64,150 for dietitians and nutritionists.
+Discrepancies in these numbers are reflected by the following factors: the Academy's survey data are eight months more current than the BLS estimate and BLS estimates were not restricted to RDNs only.